wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 A transaction sender can specify any amount of fee but not less than a minimum amount.
 The larger the fee is, the quicker the transaction will be added to the new [block](/en/blockchain/block).

-For invoke script transaction and transfer transaction, a sender can specify a transaction fee nominated in a sponsored asset instead of WAVES, see the section [Fee Nominated in Sponsored Asset](#fee-nominated-in-sponsored-asset) below.
+For invoke script transaction and transfer transaction, a sender can specify a transaction fee nominated in a sponsored asset instead of WAVES, see the section [Fee in Sponsored Asset](#fee-in-sponsored-asset) below.

 ## Minimum Fee